+Redemption Date for a redemption price of \$0.10 per Warrant.
+See "Summary - Recent Developments -

+Redemption of Warrants."

-Private Placement Warrants offered by the Selling Holders 6,266,667 Exercise Price \$11.50 per share, subject to adjustment as described herein Redemption The Warrants are redeemable in certain circumstances.
-See "Description of Securities - Warrants - Redemption of Warrants" for further discussion Use of Proceeds We will not receive any proceeds from the sale of the Class A Common Stock and Private Placement Warrants to be offered by the Selling Holders.
-With respect to shares of Class A Common Stock underlying the Warrants, we will not receive any proceeds from such shares except with respect to amounts received by us upon exercise of such Warrants to the extent such Warrants are exercised for cash.
-Lock-Up Subject to certain customary exceptions, the equity securities held by each of the Sponsor, the Engaged Capital Investors and certain Continuing Unitholders party to the Investor Rights Agreement are subject to certain restrictions on transfer until August 9, 2022, the six-month anniversary of the Closing Date (other than with respect to any shares purchased in the PIPE Investment, the Forward Purchase Investment and the Backstop Investment).
-See "Securities Act Restrictions on Resale of Securities-Lock-Up Agreements" for further discussion.
-NYSE Ticker Symbols Class A Common Stock: "BRCC" Warrants: "BRCC WS"
+Use of Proceeds We will not receive any proceeds from the sale of the securities held by each of the Sponsor, the Engaged Capital Investors and certain Continuing Unitholders party to the Investor Rights Agreement are subject to certain restrictions on transfer until August 9, 2022 (the "Lock-Up Period"), the six-month anniversary of the Closing Date (other than with respect to any shares purchased in the PIPE Investment, the Forward Purchase Investment and the Backstop Investment).
+See "Securities Act Restrictions on Resale of Securities - Lock-Up Agreements" for further discussion.